iot-router/iot-router.github.io/CONVENTION.md

 | I18 | SHOULD | Antenna Permutation | MUST if possible Antenna Permutation, but depending on driver and manufacturer, there may not be Antenna Permutation. |
 | I19 | SHOULD | CSI for Multi-Devices | Parallel reporting of WiFi statistics (including CSI) from more than one device connected.
 Only applies in Access Point mode. |

-_Note__: Unfortunately, we cannot guarantee that no printing errors have occurred despite careful preparation and checking._
+_Note: Unfortunately, we cannot guarantee that no printing errors have occurred despite careful preparation and checking._